 Under the Enhanced Conso – Loan Plus, Program, members who have at least 15 years of service with paid premiums may borrow a 12-month salary loan while those with not less than 25 years of service will be eligible for a 14-month loan.

-Previously, the credit limit for these member was only 10 times their salry.
+Previously, the credit limit for these members was only 10 times their salary.
 GSIS also extended the maximum payment term from 6 to 10 years for members with not less than 10 years of paid premiums.

 People are attracted to P2P because it cuts out the middleman which is the bank, and provides better deals both for the borrower and the lender.
 Because rates are a lot flexible compared to banks, borrowers can get relatively cheaper interest rates while the lender can still profit from a decent amount of interest rate.

-A P2P company here in the Philippines is Moneymatch.com.ph.
-It is an online lending platform that aims to provide an accessible, transparent, efficient, and safe financial exchange space for lenders and borrowers.
-MoneyMatch’s platform is secured by state-of-the-art technology that ensures the safety and privacy of its clients, and adheres to Philippine laws and regulations.
+There are several online P2P lending platforms operating in the Philippines that provide an accessible, transparent, efficient, and safe financial exchange space for lenders and borrowers.
+And these platforms are secured by state-of-the-art technology that ensures the safety and privacy of its clients, and adheres to Philippine laws and regulations.

 If you believe that your business idea is just pure genius and people really need for this to happen, you can try crowdfunding.

-A crowdfunding site like Kickstarter.com can be a fun and effective way to raise money for a relatively low cost, creative project.
-You’ll set a goal for how money you’d like to raise over a period of time, say, $1,000 (P50,000) over 40 days.
+Crowdfunding sites like Kickstarter or Indiegogo can be a fun and effective way to raise money for a relatively low cost, creative project.
+You’ll set a goal for how much money you’d like to raise over a period of time, say, $1,000 (P50,000) over 40 days.